makeyourownmaker/ParametricWeatherModel/README.md

 ## Roadmap

 * Sanity checks:
-  * Check if downwelling radiation is too low later in the Madaus comparison
   * Starting with Luke Madaus examples
+    * Check if downwelling radiation is too low later in the Madaus comparison above
   * Sensible heat flux increases during morning reaching a maximum in the afternoon before decreasing to zero after sunset on cloudless summer days
   * Surface energy budget should balance - Equation 2.102  Page 55: